miketikh/gauntlet-clipforge/Tasks/phase_2_recording.md

 **Known Limitations for MVP:**
 - WebM format only - no direct MP4 recording (conversion required for compatibility)
-- Fixed PiP position (bottom-right corner) - no drag-and-drop repositioning
+- PiP position selected during recording - no timeline repositioning for MVP
 - Single webcam audio track - no mixing with screen audio in PiP export
 - Recording duration not limited - user can record until disk full
 - No pause/resume functionality - only start/stop